 This page has been set up to enable you to easily access information about the Club’s response to the current Coronavirus Pandemic

-From 4th July, Chichester Yacht Club is now fully open
+From 26th December, Chichester Yacht Club is now temporarily closed, but our Takeaway Service remains open

 Since the start of the current Coronavirus outbreak, the General Committee set up a Major Incident Committee to provide both Covid-19 leadership and direction to the Club’s Operations Team and to ensure the Club continues to comply with the current Government Guidelines by ensuring appropriate Risk Assessments and required Guidance are produced.

 It is the Club’s Policy to comply at all times the extant Government’s restrictions guidelines.
 Our priority is, and will remain to be, the safety and security in the relationships and interactions between our members, staff and visitors to the Club.

 The Club has produced a Pathway Plan document which outlines Chichester Yacht Club’s approach to opening our facilities and services to our members and visitors.
 The aim is to have the Club well positioned to move forward as restrictions allow.

 This is recommended reading so that members can understand the approach being adopted and can contribute to the development of ongoing ideas.

 Summary of key events:

 - 13th May 2020: the Major Incident Committee moved the Club’s Covid-19 Status to Level 1, following updates to the Government’s restrictions, changes to water-based activities guidance from Defra and updates to the Harbour Conservancy guidelines.